What is J-pouch surgery?

 The small intestine will need time to adjust to taking over the role of the large intestine.
 The patient will need to maintain a diet low in spices and acidic foods and avoid foods that are very high in fibre.
 A specialist should provide specific dietary information as part of the aftercare.
 Once the small intestine has adjusted, the patient can resume a diet more similar to their diet pre-surgery.

-During the months after the operation while the patient recovers, they will gradually be able to resume every-day activities and physical activities as recommend by the doctor.
+During the months after the operation while the patient recovers, they will gradually be able to resume every-day activities and physical activities as recommended by the doctor.

 Alternatives to this treatment